-So many of us fail to to consume the recommended amounts of vegetables or fruits per day.
 So many times we end up ordering in, instead of cooking, because, who wants the pain of chopping and peeling?

 There is, however, one easy solution to all this - frozen food.
 Before you tell us how unhealthy it is, studies now have actually shown that fresh and frozen are not all that different nutritionally.
 Let’s bust some myths today!Frozen food is not as nutritious as fresh ones

 Actually, if you think about it, fresh food may have travelled many days from the time of harvest to when it gets to your grocery store.
 During that time, the produce is bound to lose some of its nutritional value.
 On the other hand, frozen food, especially fruits and vegetables, have a very short time between harvest and being packaged, which maximizes the retention of nutrients, thus reaching you with more health benefits.Frozen food is expensive